syntax-tree/hastscript/readme.md

 ### `Properties`

 Map of properties (TypeScript type).
-Keys should match either the HTML attribute name, or the DOM property name, but are case-insensitive.
+Keys should match either the HTML attribute name or the DOM property name, but are case-insensitive.

 ###### Type